weiqiz3/CNN-Optimization/Project/README_m2.md

 2. Download that `.ncu-rep` file locally to open in the **Nsight Compute GUI**.
 3. Examine memory behavior, SM efficiency, etc. to find performance bottlenecks.

+You can find more information about `ncu` in the [Nsight Compute Documentation](https://docs.nvidia.com/nsight-compute/NsightCompute/index.html)

 ## 3. Implementing Kernel Fusion